 Some nasal masks offer an even more compact design and use an “under the nose” cushion.
 These ultra-minimalist nasal masks may not work as well if the CPAP settings are in the higher range and may take a bit longer to fit precisely.
 They do allow maximum freedom of movement with the least amount of contact on your face.
 The ResMed AirFit N30i and the Philips Respironics DreamWear are examples of this style of nasal mask.

 New mask designs are coming out all the time with new options and variations.
 The Bleep

 DreamPort is an under-the-nose style interface, for example, that is really not a mask at all.
 Cloth masks are also available such as the SleepWeaver Advance and the SleepWeaver Elan for people with silicone sensitivity.

 Masks are not one size fits all.
 The best size for you in one type of mask may not be the best size for you in another style of mask or brand of mask.
 Sizing guides are available to select the optimal size mask for your face for a specific mask.

 Headgear also adjusts to keep the mask in place.
 Head size and face size do not always match, so it is common to need different sizes.
 Headgear can be purchased separately to fine-tune mask fit.
 When selecting any mask, always pay attention to size gauges and headgear sizes.
 Getting the right size is critical to your comfort and satisfaction.

-There are some new and unique nasal masks on the market today that feature the tubing on the top of the head with minimal contact on the face.
+There are some new and unique nasal masks on the market today that feature tubing on the top of the head with minimal contact on the face.
 The Dreamwear nasal mask by Philips Respironics and the Airfit N30i mask by ResMed both offer this feature with a unique Nasal Cushion that sits just below the nostrils.
-The innovative design on these nasal masks allow for a clear line if vision allowing you to watch tv in Bed or read.
+The innovative design of these nasal masks allows for a clear line of vision allowing you to watch tv in Bed or read.